 At some point, every Fixer Upper fan has wondered how Joanna Gaines does it all.
 She has a hit show on HGTV, the Magnolia Market home store, a new furniture and paint collection, and recently opened a bakery and bed and breakfast with husband Chip.
 And that's on top of raising four young children.
 Despite her busy schedule, one gets the impression that Joanna is a hands-on mom.

 So what's her secret?
-Joanna gave us some insight in a heartfelt blog post she wrote for Mother's Day 2016.
+Joanna gave us some insight in a heartfelt blog post she wrote.
 In it, she honors and encourages mamas of all kinds and reveals how she survives the good and the bad parts of mothering, from when she shuttered her first decor store to spend more time raising her family to how she balances everything as a working mom today.
 You can read the entire post on Magnolia Blog, and check out some of the highlights below.

 You Are Enough